 Military Discharge Records

-Military discharges are not public records.
+Military discharges that are recorded with the City and County of Denver are not public records.
 They are provided upon request only to the person named in the record upon proof of identity.
-Inquire at the Records desk.

 Special District Maps